iCAS-Lab/CSCE790_neuromorphic_computing/README.md

 - VGG9
 - AlexNet

 Note: These networks have had some modifications to the particular layers versus the originals as there are some layers which are not supported for conversion techniques such as SNNToolbox.

 ***
+## Dependencies
+List of python dependencies needed to run the code in this repo:
+- numpy
+- matplotlib
+- pandas (optional)
+- tensorflow
+- tensorflow-datasets
+- snntoolbox

+For specific versions of packages, please refer to the conda environment files (`*.yml`).

+To install these packages you can use:

+- `conda install <package_name>`
+OR
+- `pip install <package_name>`

+Using conda is encouraged, specifically [Miniforge3](https://github.com/conda-forge/miniforge).

+***
 ## A Note on Python Virtual Environments